 The Remuneration Board as part of its Determination for the Fifth Assembly confirmed that, in line with the Public Service Pensions Act 2013, a Pension Board should be established to replace the Trustee Board.
 With effect from 6 May 2016 in accordance with section 5 of the new rules of the Scheme which came into force from that date, a new Pension Board was appointed to replace the Trustees.
-The composition of the Pension Board for 2017-18 has consisted of:
+The composition of the Pension Board for 2018-19 has consisted of:

 Role Name Date Appointed Resigned

 Independent Trustee (Chair) Jill Youds 6 May 2016

 Trustee Mike Hedges AM 6 May 2016

-Trustee Gareth Jones 6 May 2016 10 July 2017

-Trustee Joyce Watson AM 22 February 2017 20 November 2017

 Trustee Nia Morgan 4 August 2016

 Trustee leuan Wyn Jones 12 October 2017

-Trustee Caroline Jones 25 January 2018
+Trustee Caroline Jones 25 January 2018 5 June 2018

+Trustee Robert Evans 20 December 2018

-Mike Hedges and Gareth Jones both served on the previous Trustee Board, Mike from 12 October 2011 and Gareth from 9 June 2010.
+Mike Hedges served on the previous Trustee Board from 12 October 2011.